solo-io/gloo/docs/content/guides/security/auth/jwt/access_control/_index.md

 {{< /tab >}}
 {{< /tabs >}}

-Now we can configure Gloo Edge to use the JWKS server:
+Now we can configure Gloo Gateway to use the JWKS server:

 {{< highlight yaml "hl_lines=20-30" >}}
 apiVersion: gateway.solo.io/v1